Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 🧪

-When a psychological test is given repeatedly, low variance across repeated measures signals high reliability.
+When a psychological test is administered repeatedly, low variance across measures signals high reliability.
 High variance in a supposedly stable trait suggests the measurement instrument itself is flawed.

 YearPortfolio A Returns (%)Portfolio B Returns (%)